 Dr. Cook graduated from Wofford College with a Bachelor in Biology, received his Optometric degree from the The Southern College of Optometry in Memphis, TN, and attained the credential of Diplomate, American Board of Optometry.
 His specialties include emergency care for eye injuries and conditions, contact lenses, diabetic eye care and glaucoma.

 Dr. Cook is a member of The American Optometric Association, The Colorado Optometric Association and The Colorado Optometric Glaucoma Society.
-He has been in practice since 1981.

 Dr. Cook grew up in Spartanburg, SC, and spent his childhood swimming at the local pool, catching fireflies in mason jars, helping pick peaches, working in his father’s garden and eating Southern-style grits and country ham!
 His family’s big vacation was to go to one of the beaches such as Myrtle Beach or Foley Beach.